brentp/methylcode/README.rst

 =====

 **warning**
-run_bowtie.py assumes that the Bisulfite converted reads are created using the Zilberman/Ecker method in which BS conversion occurs *after* conversion to solexa library--giving only 2 possibibilities.
+methylcoder.py assumes that the Bisulfite converted reads are created using the Zilberman/Ecker method in which BS conversion occurs *after* conversion to solexa library--giving only 2 possibibilities.
 This is in contrast to the Jacobsen method which gives 4 possiblities.
-(The code in run_bowtie.py could easily be made to handle the 2 additional possiblities but does not do so currently)
+(The code in methylcoder.py could be made to handle the 2 additional possiblities but does not do so currently)

 .. _`cython`: http://cython.org